 sudo apt install ubuntudde-dde

-To configure VNC to use Deepin create a new ~/.vnc/xstartup file, or edit the existing one, and paste in the following:
+To configure VNC to use Deepin, create a new ~/.vnc/xstartup file, or edit the existing one and paste in the following:

-#!/bin/bash unset SESSION_MANAGER unset DBUS_SESSION_BUS_ADDRESS export XKL_XMODMAP_DISABLE=1 export GTK_IM_MODULE=fcitx export QT_IM_MODULE=fcitx export [email protected]=fcitx #__using_dde__ session=startdde #__enable_clipboard_sync__ if [ -f /usr/bin/autocutsel ] then /usr/bin/autocutsel -fork fi #__deepin_uos_activator__ if [ -f /usr/bin/uos-activator ] then /usr/bin/uos-activator & fi #__enable_fcitx__ if [ -f /usr/bin/fcitx ] then (sleep 15 && /usr/bin/fcitx) & fi #__kill_user_apps_duplicated__ killall -9 v2ray & exec dbus-launch $session
+#!/bin/bash unset SESSION_MANAGER unset DBUS_SESSION_BUS_ADDRESS export XKL_XMODMAP_DISABLE=1 export GTK_IM_MODULE=fcitx export QT_IM_MODULE=fcitx export XMODIFIERS=@im=fcitx #__using_dde__ session=startdde #__enable_clipboard_sync__ if [ -f /usr/bin/autocutsel ] then /usr/bin/autocutsel -fork fi #__deepin_uos_activator__ if [ -f /usr/bin/uos-activator ] then /usr/bin/uos-activator & fi #__enable_fcitx__ if [ -f /usr/bin/fcitx ] then (sleep 15 && /usr/bin/fcitx) & fi #__kill_user_apps_duplicated__ killall -9 v2ray & exec dbus-launch $session

-This is what Deepin looks like in my case:
+This is what Deepin looks like.

 Troubleshooting